 "Coronavirus Threatens Americans With Underlying Conditions"

-Read the online ahead-of-print sneak peak of a recent study to be published in June's Endocrine Practice, entitled "Clinical Characteristics of 28 Patients with Diabetes and Covid-19 in Wuhan, China"
+Read a recent study published in the June issue of Endocrine Practice entitled "Clinical Characteristics of 28 Patients with Diabetes and Covid-19 in Wuhan, China"

 Learn more about the relationship between COVID-19 and Obesity from the STOP Obesity Alliance